fslurrehman/cb/README.md

-## Adding user comments feature to hugo
+## Adding feature of user comments by using github comments:
 Following steps are taken from http://donw.io/post/github-comments/
 01. Add in the begining of your hugo post: `ghcommentid = 1`
 02. Backup existing comments.html and add comments.html to layouts/partials/ inside theme folder.
 You can copy the required file from mentioned path.
 Following is the code of comments.html: